 worldsteel has several sources for the data, including worldsteel member companies, national and regional statistics offices and regional steel industry associations.

 You can subscribe to receive more detailed worldsteel monthly statistics spreadsheets by e-mail.
-This service also includes iron production data.
-Further details on the fee applied for this subscription and content are available here.
+This service includes iron production data.
+You can also request to receive an extended version of our Steel Statistical Yearbook.
+Both these services involves a fee.
+Further details on the content and fees applied for these services are available from this page.
+If you want to subscribe directly go to our bookshop.